kikito/kiki.to/source/blog/2012-07-19-coding-with-an-accent.md

 I’ve needed a lot of time to realize that every programming language has its strenghts; and they are often not easily “exportable”.
-This is what I call the “nature” of a language.
-This “nature” is not necessarily related with the language’s grammar rules.
+This is what I call the *nature* of a language.
+This *nature* is not necessarily related with the language’s grammar rules.
 For example, Javascript has acquired an “asyncronous nature” recently, thanks to [node.js](http://nodejs.org) .